Mauricio de Sousa: Personal life

 Mauricio was married to Marilene Sousa for 12 years and together they had four children; Mariângela, Mônica, Magali and Maurício Spada.
 Later on, while being in a relationship with Vera Lúcia Signorelli, he had two daughters named Vanda and Valéria.
 His relationship with Vera lasted until her death by a car accident in 1971.
 Two years later he married Alice Keiko Takeda, and together they had three children; Marina, Mauro and Maurício Takeda de Sousa.
 Mauricio’s last child was Marcelo de Sousa, who happened to be a fruit of a relationship while he and Alice were estranged.
+He is a São Paulo FC fan.

 Most of his children were the source of inspiration of the creation of characters such as Monica, Maggy, Marina, Mary Angela, Nimbus, and Nick Nope.
 One of his sons, Maurício Spada e Sousa, died of a heart attack on May 2, 2016.

 Mauricio de Sousa is portrayed by his son Mauro de Sousa in the 2025 Brazilian biographical film Mauricio de Sousa: O Filme.